Last updated: 2022-01-16 19:47:49 +0000

 that dependency to benchmark.
 For example if the dependencies are

-{"a": [ 1, 2, 3 ], "b": [ 7 ]}
+{"a": [ 1, 2, 3 ], "b": [ 7 ]} then the benchmarks will be

-run with in an environment with a
+run with in an environment with a version 1 and

-version 7, then again in an environment with
+b version 7, then again in an environment with

-version 7, and again in an
+a version 2 and b version 7, and again in an

-version 3 and b
+environment with a version 3 and b version

 7.

-projects, these dependencies are Python
+In normal asv projects, these dependencies are Python

 packages.
 Since Nix is more general, we add a layer of indirection: each

-dependency name is a key for the builders
+dependency name is a key for the builders object described

 below.
 Each “version” is a string containing a Nix expression, which